syncfusion-content/windowsforms-docs/WindowsForms/QTP/Known-Issues.md

-The Quick access panel customize menu will not be recorded.
+The Quick access panel customize menu is not recorded.